PlayableLab FAQs

 - App (with cross-store roll-up), creative, platform, ad network, country, time window.
 Group Table supports multi-select across creatives so you can compare side by side.

 - Yes.
 Save any combination of selected metrics, group-by axes, chart types and date range as a named layout.
-Multiple teammates working on the same Analyzer can each keep their own layouts.
+Multiple teammates working on the same Playable-Analytics can each keep their own layouts.

 What does the Touch Heatmap show?